p4lang/p4c/backends/ubpf/README.md

 However, we introduced some modifications, which are listed below:

-* There are user-space data types used (e.g. uint8_t, etc.).
+* The generated code uses user-level data types (e.g. uint8_t, etc.).
-* Methods to extract packet fields (e.g. load_dword, etc.) has been re-implemented to use user-space data types.
+* Methods to extract packet fields (e.g. load_dword, etc.) have been re-implemented to use user-space data types.
 * The uBPF helpers are imported into the C programs.
 * We have added `mark_to_drop()` extern to the `ubpf` model, so that packets to drop are marked in the P4-native way.
 * We have added support for P4 registers implemented as BPF maps